Year in Review (2020-21)

 13 Provinces and Territories

 Testimonial from a K-12 Educator

 OCT, Ontario Environmental Education, York Region Nature Collaborative, Child and Nature Alliance

 Tanya Murray is a Curriculum Consultant who supports system leadership in Outdoor and Environmental Education K-12.
 She has been working with an Ontario school board for 13+ years.
 She champions nature connection that is accessible to all, especially in the public-school system.
 Tanya has taught in all divisions including a term at an Outdoor Education Centre.
 She is committed to amplifying all voices and leaning into the urgent need to listen, learn (unlearn) and lift the voices in conversations around our spaces including the environment.

 "The professional development and conversations I was involved with repeatedly left educators wanting MORE ...
 [Natural Curiosity] is not a resource that will sit on a shelf, rather it will be weathered and folded from being used to align what was always meant to be connected: environmental inquiry and Indigenous ways of knowing.
 Congratulations on yet another outstanding resource that will set the stage for future caring environmental citizens."

 2020 - 2023

 Building on the success of the last 12 years, Natural Curiosity's 3-year strategic plan presents an exciting path forward.
-Through new and expanded professional learning opportunities, Natural Curiosity continues to extend its reach with Canadian educators and deepen our impact in relationship with
+Through new and modified professional learning opportunities, Natural Curiosity continues to expand its reach with Canadian, and global, educators and deepen its impact in relationship with Indigenous partners.

 2021 - 2022